ircdocs/modern-irc/_includes/modern-appendix.md

 ### Clients

 * Does your client store state using nicks/channel names as keys, and if so do you casefold those keys appropriately?
-* Does your client discover the casemapping to use from the [`CASEMAPPING`](#casemapping-parameter) `RPL_ISUPPORT` parameter on connection?
+* Does your client discover the casemapping to use from the {% isupport CASEMAPPING %} `RPL_ISUPPORT` parameter on connection?
 If so, does your client use the appropriate casemapping based on it?

 ---